MicrosoftDocs/customer-voice/fp-docs/send-survey-qrcode.md

 # Send a survey QR code

 You can generate a QR code for your recipients to scan it on a phone or tablet to access the survey.

 > [!NOTE]
 > The survey link generated is a non-personalized link.
 You will not be able to record the respondent's name and whether the respondent has submitted only one response if you select **Anyone with the link can respond** in [survey settings](invite-settings.md).

-1. Open the survey you want to send, and go to **Send Survey** &gt; **QR code**.
+1. Open the survey you want to send, and select **Send** from the toolbar at the top of the page.

+2. Select **QR code**.

-2. Select **Download**, and then share the QR code wherever your intended audience can scan it with a QR code scanner such as a mobile device.
+3. Select **Download**, and then share the QR code wherever your intended audience can scan it with a QR code scanner such as a mobile device.

     > [!div class=mx-imgBorder]
     > ![get the survey qr code for sharing](media/survey-qrcode.png "Get the survey QR code for sharing")